AnimalEyeQ/mtYOLO/README.md

 ## Acknowledgments
 We would like to express our gratitude to
 * [ultralytics](https://github.com/ultralytics/ultralytics) for the YOLOv8 codes
-* [@yermandy](https://github.com/yermandy) for making the MS-COCO Person Multi-Task dataset and [multi-task codes](https://github.com/yermandy/ultralytics/tree/multi-task-model) available to the community.
+* [@yermandy](https://github.com/yermandy) for making the [MS-COCO Person Multi-Task dataset](https://github.com/ultralytics/ultralytics/pull/5219#issuecomment-1781477032) and [multi-task codes](https://github.com/yermandy/ultralytics/tree/multi-task-model) available to the community
 * [Efficient Channel Attention by Wang et al. (2020)](https://github.com/BangguWu/ECANet) and [YOLOv8-AM by Chien et al. (2024)](https://github.com/RuiyangJu/Fracture_Detection_Improved_YOLOv8) for the ECA codes